timcowlishaw/enxaneta/documentation/ethnography/05_fieldnotes.md

 - 'Fieldnotes seem to be the thing that reveals to others and ourselves the caliber of our ethnographic skills; they are construed as being an extension of ourselves through the documentation of our empirical skills, our attentions and interests, our ways of navigating relationships and the world.'
 (Wolf-Meyer and Elliot 2023: ix) Discuss.

+- How might screenshots, screen recordings, or even snippets of code be integrated into fieldnotes?

+- Reflect on specific tools for capturing digital interactions (e.g., screen recording software, digital note-taking apps), and the benefits and drawbacks of using AI-assisted transcription or note-taking tools in ethnographic research.[^3]

+- Consider how to document ephemeral digital content (e.g., stories on social media platforms, live streams).

+- What might be the opportunities and trade-offs in using shared digital notebooks or collaborative platforms for ethnographic notetaking?
+How might different research perspectives be integrated into a single set of fieldnotes?

 ## Readings and supporting materials